Hasan-Metin/NewsApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project just for an practice example of React Native
+This project is my very first practice example of React Native.

-A prototype of a News Mobile App project.
-Customer can see recet news from this app.
+It is a prototype of a News Mobile App project.
+Customer can see flash news from this app.

 ### Built With